Team3128/camp/jobs/support-staff.md

 Applicants must also be available the week before for a preparation week (paid).

-Other items that are not required by preferred:
+Other items that are not required but are preferred:

 - Be 18 years or older.</li>
 - Access to working vehicle and valid driver’s license</li>